3rd - 5th grades

 The Journey to Self-Mastery Takes Root

 Each unit provides a series of lessons centered around a beautiful work of literature that is read to the class.
 As the stories come alive for the children, so do the themes that are foundational to Theology of the Body.
+Our Grade 3-5 Into the Heart materials include Holy Scripture as the Word of God to be explored and treasured.

 Cultivating a child’s natural wonder at creation and deepening their understanding of God as a loving Father is the foundation for glimpsing one’s greatness and our unique role in the world.
 The task of inspiring children to make a gift of themselves throughout the whole of their lives is taken up — right here in the classroom.